-Texas Tech is accredited by the Southern Association of Colleges and Schools commission on Colleges.
+Texas Tech is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Specific programs at the college may be accredited by other accrediting agencies as well.
 Accreditation indicates that Texas Tech meets the shared values and practices among diverse institutions in 11 states and Latin America.
 Accrediting agencies assure that the educational quality at the university is exceptional.
-In addition, the agency assists in improving effectiveness of member institutions like Texas Tech.
+In addition, the agency assists in improving the effectiveness of member institutions like Texas Tech.

 Texas Tech Application Requirements

 Undergraduate students attending Texas Tech immediately after high school graduation must complete an online application and pay the applicable fee.
 Students must provide official transcripts as well as SAT and ACT scores.
-Students must have successfully completed four units in English, Math and Science as well as two units of Foreign Language.
+Students must have successfully completed four units in English, math, and science as well as two units of Foreign Language.
 Additional information used to approve an application to Texas Tech include, but are not limited to: